secretgraph/secretgraph/README.md

 # FAQ

+## Cleanup of actions

+Actions which have stop defined and stop is in the past are autoremoved after some time

 ## Token hashing

 Token hashing is slightly different from normal hashing as you could build a rainbow table for 256 bit aes keys.